Duet3D/wiki-content/Duet3D_hardware/Accessories/Magnetic_Encoder.md

 The [M569.6](/User_manual/Reference/Gcodes/M569_6){target=_blank} command is used to tune the motor and encoder pair, e.g.
 ```
-M569.6 P51.0 V2 ; conduct magnetic encoder calibration on move on closed loop driver on EXP1HCL board with magnetic encoder at address 50.
+M569.6 P51.0 V2 ; conduct magnetic encoder calibration on move on closed loop driver on Duet 3 Expansion 1HCL board with magnetic encoder at address 50.
 ```

 This can be checked with V3 and cleared with V4, see [Runtime Tuning](/User_manual/Tuning/Duet_3_1HCL_tuning#runtime-tuning ){target=_blank}.

 It must be run once for a new 1HCL, motor, magnet or magnetic encoder board.
-The values are stored in flash memory, so it does not need to be run again unless the system changes (i.e. you replace the EXP1HCL, motor, magnet or magnet encoder board, or you remove and re-fit the magnetic encoder board or the magnet).
+The values are stored in flash memory, so it does not need to be run again unless the system changes (i.e. you replace the Duet 3 Expansion 1HCL controller, motor, magnet or magnet encoder board, or you remove and re-fit the magnetic encoder board or the magnet).

 > Note: this initial tuning must be run with the motor unloaded for best results {.is-warning}